ploomber/dash-react-simple-maps/README.md

    )
    ```

-7. Map with Color Property
+7. Map with Color Property:
    A map that colors regions based on a specific property (population in this case).
    ```python
    map_colorproperty = dash_react_simple_maps.DashReactSimpleMaps(